When Darwin handed over the baton to Churchland

 The origin of the modern concept of consciousness is attributed to the appearance of homeotherms (i.e., animals with constant body temperature) and the associated need for greater energy to maintain body temperature at high levels6,7.
 In accordance, more energy intake facilitated the expansion of the nervous system and the development of an organized, layered cortex8.

-Albeit, all mammals share the basic layout of cortical areas, the prefrontal cortex (PFC) in our brains occupies a larger percentage than in any other animal.
+Albeit, all mammals share the basic layout of the cerebral cortex (Figure 2), the prefrontal cortex (PFC) in our brains occupies a larger percentage than in any other animal.
 Our ability to act in an “appropriate manner” is deemed to be dependent on the well-functioning of the PFC.
 That is also the reason why damage in this frontal area has been associated with lack of self-control and impaired social and moral behavior9.
 Besides the enlarged frontal lobe, human cortex has higher neural packing density; a determining factor of general information processing capacity as reflected by general intelligence10.

 Everything comes with a price.